7 Secrets to Packing Light

-For the rest, buy or borrow what you need depending on local prices and your budget.
+On the off chance that you run into a situation that you didn’t pack for, buy or borrow what you need.
 Most of your “what if” scenarios will never happen.
 Don’t carry around extra physical and mental baggage “just in case.”

 If a surprise does come up, you can solve it cheaply with a temporary solution, not one you have to deal with for your entire trip.

 Pack light and stay flexible.
-Deal with situations as they come.
-You’ll get a better story out of it that way.
+Deal with situations as they come, and you’ll get into some adventures along the way.

 #2: Pack for One Week

-Thanks to Anil at foXnoMad for helping to quantify this idea for me.
+Thanks to Anil at foXnoMad for helping to clarify this idea for me.

 If you’re traveling for two weeks, or a month, or a year, or permanently, break your packing list down into a more manageable chunk: one week.